B.S. in Human Development and Family Studies

 - Certified Family Life Educator.
 The HDF program at URI Providence has the approval of the National Council on Family Relations for provisional certification of undergraduate students as a Certified Family Life Educator (CFLE).

-Learn more about the HDFS Program here.
+Learn more about the HDF Program here.

 Scholarships and other assistance and services